banisterious/obsidian-scribeflow/README.md

 ## Quick Start

 1. **Access ScribeFlow**: Right-click in any note → "ScribeFlow: insert journal entry"
+2. **Choose Template**: Select from existing templates or use the default format
-2. **Create Entry**: Fill in your journal content and optionally add dream details
+3. **Create Entry**: Fill in your journal content and optionally add dream details
-3. **Add Images**: Use the smart image picker with folder and file type filtering
+4. **Add Images**: Use the smart image picker with folder and file type filtering
+5. **Create Templates**: Use the "Journal Structures" tab to create custom templates
-4. **Configure**: Customize metrics, callout names, and image preferences in settings
+6. **Configure**: Customize metrics, callout names, and image preferences in settings

 ## Settings